-My early childhood was spent in southern Florida.
-What I remember most is being outside.
+My mum, a physicist, married a meteorologist, who was obsessed with hurricanes and so the first few years of my childhood were spent in Florida.
+What I remember all takes place outside.
 The changing light.
 Seasons of wet and dry.
 Heat and humidity.
 Thunderstorms.
 Lightning.
 Hurricanes.
 Cyclones.
 Torrential rain.
 The Everglades.
 Tropical wetlands shaped by fire and water.
 Sawgrass prairies.
 Cypress swamps.
 Pine trees.
 Avocados, oranges, mangos, limes.

 Catching snapping turtles with my dad on the lakes.
 Fishing for bluegills.
-Red-throated anole lizards changing color in your hands.
+Red-throated anole lizards that changed color in your hands.
 Blue land crabs scuttling in the garden.
-Baby turtles hatching on the full moon.
+Baby turtles hatching on white sand beaches in the full moon.
 Crocodiles lurking in the canals.
 Frogs.
 Snakes.
 Insects.
-Oh, so many insects.
+Oh, so many insects!
 Fireflies.
 Swamp cicadas.
 Treehoppers.
 Praying mantis.
 Beetles.
 Mosquitos.
 Cockroaches.
 Butterflies.
 Wasps.
 Ants.

 All these I loved and more.

-At the same time, technology exploded into our lives.
+But then our family returned home to Britain.
+Not long after, technology exploded into our lives.
 Television, computer games, mobile phones.
 All of these devices deepened my disconnect from the natural world.
-Public school and peer pressure followed.
+School and peer pressure followed.
 Being a nature nerd wasn’t socially acceptable.

-Although I never lost my love of the wild, it has taken me over 20 years to recover something of the original nature connection I had as a young child.
-The journey has been long, arduous and extremely painful.
+I never lost my love or connection to the wild, but it took about 20 years for me to fully reclaim the deep nature connection I had as a young child.
+The journey has been long, arduous and painful.

 Painful, because to be awake and alive to the beauty of the natural world, is to be awake and alive to the destruction of that world.
 As Aldo Leopold said: “One of the penalties of an ecological education is that one lives alone in a world of wounds.”